 “Half of the elderly is poor in [South] Korea.
 So it’s really a very serious problem,” Seoul National University professor Ku In-hoe told NPR.
 The country has the highest elderly poverty rate of the 34 developed nations.

-The elderly living in poverty in South Korea earn 50 percent or less of the median household income, which amounts to U.S. $9,890 per year, according to the IB Times.
+The elderly living in poverty in South Korea earn 50% or less of the median household income, which amounts to U.S. $9,890 per year, according to the IB Times.

 The government does provide alleviation with pensions of $200 per month for the retired, but the National Pension Research Institute Survey revealed this amounts to merely a quarter of the minimum income needed for single households.
-Furthermore, only an estimated 35 percent of seniors receive the pension.
+Furthermore, only an estimated 35% of seniors receive the pension.

-While 7.9 percent of households with a retired senior describe their living expenses as “comfortable,” 41.7 percent rated them as “inadequate” and 20.4 percent as “extremely inadequate”.
+While 7.9% of households with a retired senior describe their living expenses as “comfortable,” 41.7% rated them as “inadequate” and 20.4% as “extremely inadequate”.

 Those living in poverty in South Korea increasingly rely on loans to survive.
-The national household debt recently topped US $971.6 billion, or 81 percent of the South Korean GDP.
+The national household debt recently topped US $971.6 billion, or 81% of the South Korean GDP.

 “Before the 1990s, usually younger people supported their parents during their retirement so it was not that serious of a problem,” Ku added in his interview with the NPR.
 “But elderly people [now] live longer, and younger people also experience economic difficulty.”

-In fact, the declining birth rate in South Korea will stymie the ability for the young to meet the demands of a growing population.
-The most recent Korean Census shows the elderly rose from 7 percent of the population in 2000 to 12 percent in 2013.
-Experts expect continued increase as more baby boomers age and retire.
+In fact, the declining birth rate in South Korea will stymie the ability of the young to meet the demands of a growing population.
+The most recent Korean Census shows the elderly rose from seven percent of the population in 2000 to 12% in 2013.
+Experts expect a continued increase as more baby boomers age and retire.